 - Sprinkle with parley flakes before serving.
 Enjoy!

-- I like the bottom dough crispy so once it is done cooking I flip the crescent ring slowly and bake for another 5 to 8 minutes.
-I use to a kitchen utensil and a spatula when flipping.
+- I like the underside dough crispy so once it is done cooking, slowly flip the crescent ring with 2 kitchen utensils and bake for 5 to 8 minutes.

-- You may substitute bacon or add ham or sausage.
-Whatever you feel like throwing in there.
-Tomato and mushroom are good too.
+- You may substitute bacon with ham or sausage.
+Tomatoes and mushroom are also great with this dish.